-As dog owners, it’s up to us to look for the best treatment for our pet with the least risks.
-Cannabidiol (CBD) is a relatively new treatment with little to no side effects.
-CBD is capable of treating many inflammatory conditions quickly and effectively.
-Let’s look at what NSAIDs do for dogs and see how CBD compares.
+As dog owners, it’s up to us to find the right treatment for our pet.
+Cannabidiol (CBD) is a relatively new trend and is being used by many pet owners, but what does it actually do?
+Let’s look at what NSAIDs do for dogs and what CBD actually is.

 What Are NSAIDs & What Are They Used For?